Clarence Graham

 Sir Clarence Johnston Graham, 1st Baronet (8 May 1900 – 22 December 1966) was a businessman and an Ulster Unionist Party politician in Northern Ireland.

 Background

-The son of John Graham JP and Sarah (nee Porter) Graham was educated at Banbridge Academy and the Queen's University, Belfast.
+The son of John Graham JP and Sarah (née Porter) Graham was educated at Banbridge Academy and the Queen's University, Belfast.
 He was director of his family's firm, John Graham (Dromore) Ltd, engineering contractors (est. c.
 1788) from 1955.
 Graham Construction remains one of the largest construction firms in Northern Ireland and operates throughout the UK.

 Politics

 Graham was Chairman of the Standing Committee of the Ulster Unionist Council from 1947 to 1963.
 He was Chairman of Dromore Urban Council (1928–32) and of Iveagh Unionist Association (1935–65), and President of the latter from 1965 until his death.

 Controversially, along with Brian Maginess, he called for the UUP to encourage Roman Catholic membership whilst speaking at a Young Unionists meeting in 1959.